DAI-Lab-HERALD/General-Framework/Framework/README.md

 ```
 enforce_prediction_times = True
 ```
-When extracting the prediction time, it might be possible that there is not enough previously observed data available for a chosen prediction time to get positions for all required input time steps.
-In such cases, if **enforce_prediction_times** is set to *True*, then such a sample would be discarded, while otherwise the prediction time is moved back until sufficient observations are available.
+"When extracting samples, it might be possible that there is not enough data available to enforce the number of required input time steps $n_{I, need}$ at a set prediction time $t_0$ in a sample.
+If **enforce_prediction_times** is set to *True*, then such a sample would be discarded, while otherwise the prediction time $t_0$ is moved forward until sufficient past observations are available.
+It has to be noted that choosing the latter option will generally increase the size of the final dataset, but will also result in the actual definition of the prediction time $t_0$ to become diluted.

 ```
 enforce_num_timesteps_out = False
 ```
 When extracting samples, it might be possible that not enough data is available to allow for a sufficient number of output time steps.
 By setting **enforce_num_timesteps_out** to *True* such samples are dismissed, while setting it to *False* would retain them.
-This is also discussed [above](https://github.com/julianschumann/General-Framework/edit/main/Framework#L47).
+This is also discussed [above](https://github.com/julianschumann/General-Framework/tree/main/Framework#select-modules).

 ```
 exclude_post_crit = True